danjohnson3141/Jekyll-Test/GET-&#47;banner_ads&#47;app_sponsor&#47;:app_sponsor_id.md

 =
 #### Parameters

-:app_sponsor_id

-This is passed in the URL and is derived from the 'app_sponsor_id' field on the the 'banner_ads' table.
+:app_sponsor_id - Integer, passed in the URL.
+Is derived from the 'app_sponsor_id' field on the the 'banner_ads' table.

 =
 ####JSON request example: